TwilioDevEd/authy2fa-rails/README.md

 ### Create an Authy app

-Create a free [Authy account](https://www.authy.com/developers/), if you don't have one already, and then connect it to your Twilio account.
+Create a free [Twilio account](https://www.twilio.com/console/authy), if you don't have one already, and then connect it to your Twilio account.

 ### Local development